PeakIndicators/Getting-Started-On-Azure-ML/Orchestrate-ML-With-Pipelines.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/12.PNG)

 ### Using a published pipeline
-To initiate a published endpoint, you make an HTTP request to its REST endpoint, passing an authorization header with a token for a service principal with permission to run the pipeline, and a JSON payload specifying the experiment name.
-The pipeline is run asynchronously, so the response from a successful REST call includes the run ID.
+To initiate a published endpoint, you make an HTTP request to its REST endpoint, passing an authorization header with a token for a service principal with permission to run the pipeline and a JSON payload specifying the experiment name.
+The pipeline runs asynchronously, so the response from a successful REST call includes the run ID.
 You can use this to track the run in Azure Machine Learning studio.

 For example, the following Python code makes a REST request to run a pipeline and displays the returned run ID.